ixion-spacecat/ixions-realm/src/sonic-reimagined.md

 When I was around 10 years old, I got Sonic 2 for the Sega Genesis.
 The game was a bit difficult, but I had already cut my teeth on the original Sonic The Hedgehog and I was ready for the challenge.

+{% gallery "poster" %}
-My original Sonic 2 Poster from the game cartridge box<br>
+{% galleryImage "/img/sonic-2-poster-front.jpg", "My original Sonic 2 Poster from the game cartridge box" %}
-{% gallery 2,
-  "/img/sonic-2-poster-front.jpg"
-%}
+{% endgallery %}

 While playing the game, I became enchanted by the beautiful detailed environments and the dynamic poses of the characters.
 The graphics were absolutely gorgeous and I wanted to learn how to re-create what I saw on screen.
 So what did I do?
 I paused the game and tried to draw it!

 What follows is a list of hand-drawn screenshots from Sonic 2.

-{% gallery 2,
+{% gallery "sonic-2-drawings" %}
-  "/img/art-sonic-2-title.jpg",
-  "/img/art-sonic-2-emerald-hill-boss.jpg",
-  "/img/art-sonic-2-chemical-plant.jpg",
-  "/img/art-sonic-2-aquatic-ruin.jpg",
-  "/img/art-sonic-2-casino-night-boss.jpg",
-  "/img/art-sonic-2-hill-top.jpg",
-  "/img/art-sonic-2-mystic-cave.jpg",
-  "/img/art-sonic-2-oil-ocean.jpg",
-  "/img/art-sonic-2-metropolis-zone.jpg",
-  "/img/art-sonic-2-winged-fortress.jpg",
-  "/img/art-sonic-2-mecha-sonic.jpg"
+{% galleryImage "/img/art-sonic-2-title.jpg", "Sonic the Hedgehog 2 title screen", "The word hedgehog is misspelled." %}
+{% galleryImage "/img/art-sonic-2-emerald-hill-boss.jpg", "Emerald Hill Zone", "Robotnick is driving a drill-car towards Sonic." %}
+{% galleryImage "/img/art-sonic-2-chemical-plant.jpg", "Chemical Plant Zone", "The words of the title screen didn't quite fit on the page." %}
+{% galleryImage "/img/art-sonic-2-aquatic-ruin.jpg", "Aquatic Ruin Zone", "Sonic is breaking through a pillar." %}
+{% galleryImage "/img/art-sonic-2-casino-night-boss.jpg", "Casino Night Zone", "Sonic and Tails are fighting Robotnick." %}
+{% galleryImage "/img/art-sonic-2-hill-top.jpg", "Hill Top Zone", "Sonic is launching from a see-saw." %}
+{% galleryImage "/img/art-sonic-2-mystic-cave.jpg", "Mystic Cave Zone", "Sonic is hanging from a vine over a crevasse while Tails waits on the other side." %}
+{% galleryImage "/img/art-sonic-2-oil-ocean.jpg", "Oil Ocean Zone", "Sonic and tails are jumping across a gap." %}
+{% galleryImage "/img/art-sonic-2-metropolis-zone.jpg", "Metropolis Zone", "The words of the title screen just barely fit this time." %}
+{% galleryImage "/img/art-sonic-2-winged-fortress.jpg", "Winged Fortress Zone", "Sonic is standing on the giant tail wing facing backwards." %}
+{% galleryImage "/img/art-sonic-2-mecha-sonic.jpg", "Death Egg Zone", "Sonic is confronting Metal Sonic.
+He looks so happy! 😄" %}
-%}
+{% endgallery %}

 A few interesting notes:
 - In the title screen, the word Hedgehog is misspelled, however we can see from the eraser mark that I tried to correct the spelling by adding a "D".